Skip to content

 For more on evaluating integration platforms, see our posts on API-Led Integration Revolutionizing Financial Services and Integrating FinTech with CRM Systems: A Practical How-To Guide.

-Use this comprehensive framework to evaluate any financial technology solution:
+Use this comprehensive framework to evaluate any financial technology solution.
+Each letter in STRATEGIC represents a critical evaluation dimension:

 • Can the solution grow with our business over 5-10 years?